suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Delegation Info

-The suit-delegation field may carry one or multiple CBOR Web Tokens (CWTs).
+The suit-delegation field may carry one or multiple CBOR Web Tokens (CWTs) {{RFC8392}}.
 They can be used to perform enhanced authorization decisions.

 ## Severable Fields